 Every once in a while you are given the opportunity to work on something that requires a great deal of courage for all involved.
 Undercover Egypt is a television documentary that explores controversial topics such as gender roles, politics and sexuality.
 Through interweaving stories, our creative team offers a visual insight into an increasing complex and dangerous country.

 Duration: 55 mins.

-Currently showing on the following Networks: CBC Documentary Channel and OUTtv in Canada, ORF in Austria, TVN in Poland and Sky Italia.
+Currently showing on the following Networks: CBC Documentary Channel and OUTtv in Canada, ORF in Austria, TVN in Poland, Sky Italia and DW-TV.

 Trading in comfort for adventure, a Vancouver resident builds his own alleyway home in a passenger van in attempt to redefine his notion of home.

 In the industrialized world, we choose the buildings we live in, the clothes we wear and how we want to be entertained.
 We keep things around us to tell the story of who we are.
 Mathew challenges cultural conventions around how the spaces we live in define us by giving up his laneway home for a year as a van dweller.

 The Colour of Our Feathers is a short documentary film featuring 16-year-old Vanessa Sacconne.
 In a world where gender dictates fashion, Vanessa defies gender norms and identities through her creative outlets.

 Short Documentary: 3:14